 On June 5, 1887, American anthropologist and folklorist Ruth Fulton Benedict was born.
 Benedict’s theories had a profound influence on cultural anthropology, especially in the area of culture and personality.
 Her major contribution to anthropology, compares Zuñi, Dobu, and Kwakiutl cultures in order to demonstrate how small a portion of the possible range of human behaviour is incorporated into any one culture.
-Ruth Fulton Benedict first attended lectures at the New School for…Read more
+“A man’s indebtedness … is not virtue; his repayment is.
+Virtue…Read more

 You are here: Home › Post Tagged with: "folklore"